matteo14c/HaploCoV/docs/source/haplocov.rst

 will set *computeAF.pl* to use its default parameters; while for *augmentClusters.pl* --dist will be set to 4 and --size to 10.

-For a complete list of all the parameters accepted by every tool, please refer to the corresponding section in the manual or see the file *parametersExtended* file.
+For a complete list of all the parameters accepted by every tool, please refer to the corresponding section in the manual or see the file *parametersDetailed* file.

 *Designations file*